ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 * A datagram can be sent using HTTP Datagrams
   {{!HTTP-DATAGRAM=I-D.ietf-masque-h3-datagram}}.

-An WebTransport session is terminated when the CONNECT stream that created it is closed.
+A WebTransport session is terminated when the CONNECT stream that created it is closed.

 # Session Establishment